 When Sophia’s mother saw her through the school bus window, she knew something wasn’t right with her youngest daughter.
 Sophia had trouble descending the school bus steps, and by the time mom, and daughter, crossed the street and entered their home, Sophia’s face was drooping and she’d lost feeling and function on the left side of her body.

-Sophia was whisked to Maria Fareri Children’s Hospital at Westchester Medical Center, where she was diagnosed with an abnormal tangle of arteries and veins.
+Once at Maria Fareri Children’s Hospital at Westchester Medical Center, Sophia’s diagnosis: abnormal tangle of arteries and veins.
 Her brain was hemorrhaging, and she needed emergency neurosurgery to save her life.

 Since that fateful Autumn day in 2011, Sophia has undergone a second neurosurgery to care for another malformation.
 Despite these challenges, today she is doing well.
 She uses her own medical journey as inspiration for other children, and families, facing similar circumstances.
 The way Sophia sees the world, there’s always reason for hope, and optimism.

 Sophia is a November baby!
 She turned 12 years of age on the 30th of November, and we all know how much I love all those November babies.
 It breaks my heart knowing she’s battling with Cerebral Arteriovenous Malformation, and Epilepsy.
-However, knowing that donations being made to her local Children’s Miracle Network Hospital makes my heart a little less broken.
-She’s getting the help she needs, and it’s all thanks to donations from everyone who is inspired by her story, and so many other stories.
+However, knowing donations are helping, warms my heart.

 PS-Also notice Sophia is wearing our favorite color around here: ORANGE!